ankane/pghero/guides/Rails.md

 rake pghero:capture_query_stats
 ```

-Or with scheduler like Clockwork, use:
+Or with a scheduler like Clockwork, use:

 ```ruby
 PgHero.capture_query_stats